-chev handed his opinions or "conclusions" about the "new analysis" of the Yugoslav problem in writing to Tito.
+This is how the romance of the Khrushchev-Tito love affair began.
+A few days later Khrushchev handed his opinions or "conclusions" about the "new analysis" of the Yugoslav problem in writing to Tito.
 The latter, of course, was gloating over the fact that things were developing with Khrushchev just as he had envisaged, but, as the sly old fox he was, he did not prove so foolish as to throw himself into Khrushchev's arms.
 On the contrary, Tito schemed and worked to ensure that Khrushchev, who had been the first to back down, would also be the first to openly beg his pardon in Belgrade.
 Moreover, Tito was up to his neck in the mire of imperialism, was bound hand and foot, therefore if he were to say the odd word about "socialism" and "Marxism" he had to do this only to the extent that he was permitted by his Western overlords, first of all the American imperialists.
-After leaving Khrushchev on tenterhooks for some time, in order to play on the strings which were out of tune.
-Tito finally replied to him by the middle of August 1954, also and deep links, therefore reconciliation with you "must develop in the direction which responds to our policy of international cooperation", that is to say, the Yugoslavs' links with imperialism must not be damaged but must be further strengthened.
+After leaving Khrushchev on tenterhooks for some time, in order to play on the strings which were out of tune, Tito finally replied to him by the middle of August 1954, also in writing.